 For a richer surfing experience on our website, please update your browser.Update my browser now!

-Software Detail of SEAS: Matlab 2015b, Cadence, National Instrument 2015 (full version with Hardware kits), Auto CAD(Student Versions), Oracle, Xilinx ISE 14.7, Code Composure Studio V6.0.
+SEAS Software details: Matlab 2015b, Cadence, National Instrument 2015 (full version with Hardware kits), Auto CAD(Student Versions), Oracle, Xilinx ISE 14.7, Code Composure Studio V6.0.

-Communication LAB at IET is developed for Communication and Signal Processing (CSP) domain related Laboratory work activities for different subjects and also for R & D activities.
-The students will get exposure to sophisticated software tools such as LABView, Xilinx ISE, Code Composure Studio, MATLAB, Scilab etc. and development kits such as NI Developments boards, DSP Processors, Xilinx FPGA kits.
-Using these resources students can develop different applications, algorithms, prototypes and Models for different areas of communication and signal processing.
+This lab is developed for research, development and practical experience in the field of Communication and Signal Processing (CSP).
+Students learn to work with sophisticated software tools such as LABView, Xilinx ISE, Code Composure Studio, MATLAB, and Scilab, and development kits such as NI Developments boards, DSP Processors, Xilinx FPGA kits.
+With these resources, they develop different applications, algorithms, prototypes and models for different aspects of communication and signal processing.

-Software tools available: National Instruments Software Bundle 2015 (Includes Labview 2015 and other utility software/drivers), MATLAB R2015b, Xilinx ISE 14.7, Code Composure Studio V6.0, GNU Radio, Scilab.
+Software Tools: National Instruments Software Bundle 2015 (Includes Labview 2015 and other utility software/drivers), MATLAB R2015b, Xilinx ISE 14.7, Code Composure Studio V6.0, GNU Radio, Scilab.

 Hardware Resources: NI myRIO Board with Mechatronics and Embedded Kit/ Accessories (Qty-4), NI cRIO 9063 with chassis and related accessories (Qty-1), NI USRP RIO- 2953R (Qty-1), NI Virtual Bench with accessories (Qty-10), Ettus research N210 USRP (Qty-4), Ettus research X310 USRP (Qty-1); Wide range of daughter boards, various antenna sets, GPS octo-clock etc. from Ettus research for USRP;